TasengMancheykhun/computer_architecture_notes/README.md

           * Provides logical addressing (IP addresses)
           * Performs routing
           * Provides an IP datagram format
+          * ARP (Address Resolution Protocol)
+            * Sender knows the IP address but not the MAC address.
+Request will be broadcasted to every computer when searching for IP address
+            * Input: IP address of a computer, Output: its MAC Address
+          * ICMP (Internet Control Message Protocol)
+            * This protocol helps IP deal with problems.
+              * IP is connectionless
+              * Unreliable
+              * Unacknowledged
+            * Suppose Machine A sends a packet to Machine B, and Machine B is down.
+A router that is connected to B knows this and discards the packet sent by A, and informs A to stop sending packets through ICMP protocol.

         * Network Access *(layer 1)*
           * Ethernet, PPP, ADSL

+    *